Telos-Canton/TelosCanton-Docs/TelosCantonRetrospectCommitmentAndOutlook2019.md

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/TWT_Logo_200X200.png)

-7. TPS (Telos Philosophy Society): The Telos Philosophy Club welcomes enthusiasts’ discussions on organizational philosophy, decentralization, and governance and token economic models.
-In addition, we believe that the study of "natural person on the chain" is very important, so we will make active attempts in this regard.
+7. TPS (Telos Philosophy Society): The Telos Philosophy Society welcomes enthusiasts to have discussions on philosophy, decentralization, governance and token economic models.
+In addition, we believe that the study of "registering natural person on blockchain" is very important, under the premise of ensuring privacy, ownership and usage of personal data, "registering natural person on blockchain" has positive effects on restricting "whales" (effectively preventing 'Sybil Attack') and expanding blockchain applications.
+And "natural person voting weight" and "natural person governance node" are a governance model worth exploring, so Telos Canton will actively research in these areas.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/TPS_Logo_200X200.png)

-8. GSC ([The Good Grants Selection Committee](https://goodblock.io/goodgrant)): A DApp rewards program initiated by GoolBlock.
+8. GSC ([The Good Grants Selection Committee](https://goodblock.io/goodgrant)): A DApp rewards program initiated by GoodBlock.
 As a member of the Election Committee, Telos Canton is striving to successfully recommend one or two potential DApps for free system resources support in 2019.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/Commitment/GoodGrant_Logo_200X200.png)